Free Case Consultations

 Contact Our Lakewood Theft and Robbery Defense Lawyers

-If you are being charged with theft or robbery in Lakewood, or your child is being charged with juvenile theft, don’t hesitate to contact Flesch & Beck Law for a free consultation.
+If you are being charged with theft or robbery in Lakewood, or your child is being charged with juvenile theft, don’t hesitate to contact Flesch Law for a free consultation.
 We have been defending clients for more than 30+ years.
 Find out how we can help you today.
 Call (303) 980-5511 or contact us online anytime.